nedbat/coveragepy/doc/cmd.rst

 * ``plugin``: print information about plugin operations.

+* ``process``: show process creation information, and changes in the current directory.

 * ``sys``: before starting, dump all the system and environment information, as with :ref:`coverage debug sys <cmd_debug>`.